(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 After removing the dead/decaying pupae out of your parasitic queen’s setup, feed your queen some honey or your preferred carbohydrate.
 This way, she will have enough energy for when the host workers are introduced and she won’t be hungry, (which also means there will be a lower chance of her killing the host workers for food).

-Finally, collect around four callows and introduce them to your queen.
+Finally, collect around 1-4 callows and introduce them to your queen.
 Monitoring their interactions at this stage is very crucial.
 Since the workers are callows, I don’t think you should be really worried about the queen getting killed, I would be more worried about the latter.
 The reason I suggested only introducing 4-7 of them at first is for your queen's safety as well.
 As a general rule, ants in a group are more likely to attack something then if they are alone.
+Introducing a small amount of workers also makes it easier to intervene if necessary.
 If all goes as planned, the queen will accept the host workers and you will have yourself a parasitic colony!
 If she has accepted the host workers, you can gradually add in more and more pupae so your host workforce will grow.

 Formica pratensis Queen with Host Workers, By Lusatica

 Presuming that one of these methods worked and your parasitic queen has meshed with the host workers, now all you have to do is wait until your queen lays eggs and eventually gets her first generation of offspring.
 Keep in mind, parasitic Formica queens generally start laying eggs after their first hibernation.
-(If your queen doesn’t lay eggs right away it doesn’t necessarily mean she’s infertile, she could just be waiting for hibernation).
-Treat your parasitic colony like a normal colony in the time before your parasitic queen’s offspring arrives, and after they do too.
+If your queen doesn’t lay eggs right away, it doesn’t necessarily mean she’s infertile; she could very well just be waiting for hibernation.
+Treat your parasitic colony like a normal colony in the time before your parasitic queen’s offspring arrives, (and after they do too).
 Feed them like you would a normal colony, (but maybe with a little more care).
 Once you get a substantial parasitic workforce, you could even consider moving the colony into a naturalistic setup.
 If you offer the materials that the species you are keeping makes their mounds out of in the wild, you could possibly see them create a big mound like they would in the wild!

 (Raptiformica) Formica sanguinea Group